Bumping to the front for July 1, 2021 deadline.

 Gender & the Law Emerging Scholar Award: Call for Submissions

 The Elisabeth Haub School of Law is pleased to announce the competition for its annual Gender & the Law Emerging Scholar Award.
-This paper competition is open to all full-time law professors with five (5) or fewer years of full-time law teaching experience as of July 1, 2021.
+This paper competition is open to all full-time law professors (whether tenure-track or not — added for clarification) with five (5) or fewer years of full-time law teaching experience as of July 1, 2021.
 The deadline for submissions is July 1, 2021.

 The purpose of the award is to encourage and recognize excellent legal scholarship related to gender and the law.
 The work chosen for the Gender & the Law Emerging Scholar Award should make a substantial contribution to legal literature and reflect original research and/or major developments in previously reported research.